miguelgrinberg/microdot/docs/implementation/migrating.rst

 loop and should try to use the recommended ``async def`` handlers, but can be deployed with standard WSGI servers such as Gunicorn.

-WebSocket support when using the WSGI extension is enabled when using a compatible web server.
-At this time only Gunicorn is supported for WebSocket.
-Given that WebSocket support is asynchronous, it would be better to switch to the ASGI extension, which has full support for WebSocket as defined in the ASGI specification.

 As before, the WSGI extension is not available under MicroPython.

+Given that Microdot version 2 is asynchronous, the WSGI extension should be considered deprecated.
+Users of this extension are encouraged to migrate to the ASGI extension, which works with compatible ASGI web servers such as Uvicorn and Gunicorn.